-- 10. To send logs based on a schedule, specify these settings: - From Send logs according to this schedule list, select the schedule type. - From the Day list, select the day. - From the Time list, select the time, and select the am or pm radio button. - 11.
+- 10. (Optional) Send logs based on a schedule.
+Specify these settings: - From Send logs according to this schedule list, select the schedule type. - From the Day list, select the day. - From the Time list, select the time, and select the am or pm radio button. - 11.
 Click the Apply button.